War At Home

 FAMILY COURT.
 A large arena masked by red tape, confusion and multiple levels of hoops to jump through, used especially for sports or spectacles (such as: division of assets, debt, child custody, alimony, child support, or other small claims).
 A public spectacle.
 An arena of law often glorified under the banner of justice used for a variety of shows including feats of tactical skill, wild animal acts, and performances by clowns.

 FRIEND OF THE COURT.
 Free mediators who are paid a minimal wage.
 Their job is to settle differences with minimal interference in your life.
 Their minimal wage and minimal interference usually leads to minimal results.
 They are given no authority to enforce court orders.
 Their job is to settle differences that could have otherwise been settled outside of a courtroom.
 These parties know the most about you and your family while subsequently being given the least amount of authority to govern your family’s wellbeing.
+Friend of the court is not your friend.

 JUDGE.
 A complete stranger you have entrusted with God-like authority to determine your fate and the future of your children.